Sabonis, 3-point shooting carry Pacers past Cavs, 119-99

+INDIANAPOLIS (AP) — All-Star center Domantas Sabonis is piling up some big numbers.
+Reserve forward Doug McDermott is getting on the act, too.

-INDIANAPOLIS (AP) — Domantas Sabonis had 25 points and made two of Indiana’s 16 3-pointers in the Pacers’ 119-99 victory over the Cleveland Cavaliers on Thursday.
+While Sabonis led the Pacers with 25 points and 11 rebounds, and McDermott provided a spark with 18 points and nine rebounds off the bench in a 119-99 victory over the Cleveland Cavaliers on Thursday.

-All-Star guard Victor Oladipo hit four 3-pointers, reserves Doug McDermott and Aaron Holiday each had three and the Pacers finished 16 of 35 from long range.
-Indiana, playing seven of its first nine at home, improved to 4-1.
+It’s the fourth time in five games that McDermott has scored in double digits.
+He hit three 3-pointers as the Pacers were 16 of 35 from long range.
+Because opponents are wary of his 3-point shooting and have adjusted defending him accordingly, that’s provided more opportunities to drive to the rim.

+“Coming into the year, I wanted to be as aggressive as possible,” McDermott said.
+“I’m going to keep doing my thing and hopefully we can keep this thing rolling.”

+“Even though 2020 has been tough, find your triumph,” Oladipo said.
+“At the end of the day, we’re all blessed to see 2021.”

 Sabonis, the 6-foot-11 center who usually does most of his work inside, made both of his 3-point tries and shot 10 of 14 overall.
-He also had 11 rebounds.
+The NBA’s first Eastern Conference Player of the Week also had 11 rebounds.

+Two days after blowing a 17-point, third-quarter lead in a home loss to Boston, the Pacers pulled away again after halftime to take a 20-point advantage into the fourth quarter.
+Pacers coach Nate Bjorkgren pointed to defense.

+“They came out of the locker room ready to defend,” Bjorkgren said about the 31-17 third quarter.

 Shooting guard Collin Sexton led the Cavaliers with 28 points, and point guard Darius Garland added 21.
 Cleveland was 12 of 23 on 3-pointers in the first of six straight road games.
 The Cavs are 3-2.